ErpNetDocs/info/features/system/integrated-websites.md

 * **The Instance Manager website** - providing tools for monitoring your @@name instance's technical statistics and parameters, as well as performing technical operations and managing users, trusted applications, and other factors.
 * **The User Profile website** - a website where each user can set and change their details like name, profile picture, password, and phone number.

-Since this type of integrated websites are used for ensuring proper functioning and timely maintenance of the @@name instance and access for users and trusted apps, they are provided **at no additional costs** with every edition and subscription plan, regardless of the subscription options selected.
+Since this type of integrated websites are used for ensuring proper functioning and timely maintenance of the @@name instance and access for users and trusted apps, they are provided **at no additional cost** with every edition and subscription plan, regardless of the subscription options selected.

 They do not count toward the purchased and used licenses by your business.